 Federal Laws on Hiring a Contractor

 One of the best parts about hiring independent contractors is the lack of extensive regulation.
-Hiring employees subjects employers to numerous laws but working with contractors is much less complex.
+Hiring employees subjects employers to numerous laws, but working with contractors is much less complex.
 Depending on your state, you may have to report new contractors to a state agency.
 Your primary concern should be ensuring that your contractor is indeed a contractor and not an employee.
 You shouldn’t dictate how or when the contractor works, only what the final product should be.

 Penalties for Misclassifying Independent Contractors

-Be sure that you’re not setting your contractors’ work hours or controlling how they perform their work.
-Otherwise, they should probably be employees.
+Be sure that you’re not setting your contractors’ work hours or controlling how they perform their work; otherwise, they should probably be employees.

 New Hire Reporting for Independent Contractors

 Federal law doesn’t require new hire reporting for contractors, but some states do.
 These states match the reports against their child support records to locate parents, establish a child support order, or enforce an existing order.
 All laws differ, so it’s best to check your state’s website for specifics.

 Here are the states that require businesses to report independent contractors with a link to the new hire reporting portal or other relevant site:

 - West Virginia